liza-kl/UvA-GoL/README.md

 > [!IMPORTANT]
-> [GameOfLife.java](https://github.com/liza-kl/UvA-GoL/blob/main/GoLruntime/short.life/src/GameOfLife/GameOfLife.java) was modified during the assignment.
-The original one will not work.
+> [GameOfLife.java](https://github.com/liza-kl/UvA-GoL/blob/main/GoLruntime/short.life/src/GameOfLife/GameOfLife.java) was modified during the assignment. d_gameBoardSize in both componentResized and GameBoard Class takes dimensions from RulesOfLife.
+We want set size of frame as we wont be able to change the size of the field with resizing the window.
+ArrayList point now takes points from RulesOfLife as this is where we generate array points defined in our language.
 >